Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

+NMNs can be thought of as a variant of \textbf{Neural-Symbolic Models} (NSMs), a more generic concept loosely defined as neural models that integrate symbolic reasoning \cite[][i.a.]{yi_neural-symbolic_2018, mao_neuro-symbolic_2019, bogin_latent_2021}.
+Interested readers can refer to \citet{Hamilton_2022} for a focused review on neuro-symbolic NLP.\\

-(c) \textbf{Models with constraints} are the third family of explainable architectures.
+\textbf{Models with constraints} are another example of explainable architectures.
 The idea is to incorporate constraints into neural networks from classic interpretable models, like generalized linear regression \cite{alvarez_melis_towards_2018} and finite-state automata \cite{schwartz_bridging_2018, deutsch_general-purpose_2019, jiang_cold-start_2020}.
-Still, a major challenge lies in the trade-off between interpretability and performance.\\
+Still, a major challenge lies in the trade-off between interpretability and performance.

-\minisection{Generating explanations.} Besides using architecture as an implicit explanation, another type of self-explanatory models generate explicit explanations as an additional task with the original prediction.
-For supervision, human-written explanations are often used as the training signal.
-According to the dependency of the \textit{predictor} and the \textit{explainer}, we can broadly classify existing work into three categories: \textbf{predict-then-explain}, \textbf{explain-then-predict}, and \textbf{jointly-predict-and-explain}.
-See Figure~\ref{figure:generating_explanation} for a comparison.

-(a) \textbf{Predict-then-explain} models first make a prediction with a standard black-box predictor, and then justify the prediction with an explainer (Figure~\ref{figure:generating_explanation}A).
-This is analogous to previous post-hoc explanation methods (from Section~\ref{section:similarity_methods} to \ref{section:counterfactual_intervention}).
-This framework has been applied to many domains, including vision \cite{hendricks_generating_2016}, language \cite{camburu_e-snli_2018}, multimodal tasks \cite{park_multimodal_2018}, self-driving cars \cite{ferrari_textual_2018}, etc. However, it suffers from the same Faithfulness challenge as all other post-hoc methods: since the predictor does not depend on the explainer, there is no guarantee that the explanation accurately reflects the reasoning process behind the prediction.
-Moreover, as the supervision comes from human-provided explanations, the explainer is only explicitly optimized in terms of Plausibility, but not Faithfulness.

-(b) \textbf{Explain-then-predict} methods are then introduced in response to this issue.
-In this framework, the explainer first generates an explanation, which is then provided as the \textit{only} input to the predictor.
-In other words, the predictor can only access the explanation, but not the original input example.
-The intuition is that the prediction can only be made based on the explanation, which renders the predictor ``faithful by construction''.

-Methods within this framework differ in the \textit{form} of explanation, which is typically either \textbf{an extract from the input} or \textbf{natural language}.